Breword/tmux/Contributing.md

   make :swap-pane use tagged panes but that might be much harder.
 Likewise for move, join, etc.

-- Regex search and highlighting in copy mode.
-Could also look at cleaning up and perhaps merging the various stringify and search bits.

 - ([#1605](https://github.com/tmux/tmux/issues/1605)) Support for ZERO WIDTH
   JOINER U+200D.